sabeydeedaya/docs/src/pages/deep-linked-ads/oath-mobile-tracking.md

 ![image](/img/pages/deep-linked-ads/oath/oath-enable.png)

-{! ingredients/deep-linked-ads/add-credentials.md !}

 {! ingredients/deep-linked-ads/enable-partner-tip.md !}

 ![image](/img/pages/deep-linked-ads/oath/oath-postbacks.png)

 !!! warning "Send All Events"
 	By default, postbacks to Oath are enabled to send all events to Oath, not just those events attributed to them.
+This allows Oath to attribute on Gemini and DSP inventory.
 Please ensure this setting remains set to `All Events`.

 {! ingredients/deep-linked-ads/create-ad-link.md !}

 {! ingredients/deep-linked-ads/view-ad-link-data.md !}

-{! ingredients/deep-linked-ads/people-based-attribution.md !}

-!!! tip "Viewing Oauth Attributions"
+!!! tip "Viewing Oath Attributions"
-	When viewing attributions in your Oauth reporting, you will notice attributions for both the Yahoo Gemini channel as well as their DSP Brightroll.
+	When viewing attributions in your Oath reporting, you will notice attributions for both the Yahoo Gemini channel as well as their DSP Brightroll.
 As Branch links can only be used for the Yahoo Gemini channel, Branch analytics can only show attributions specific to Yahoo Gemini.

 {! ingredients/deep-linked-ads/view-through-attribution.md !}